How to buy Marriott points at the best value (4 steps with pictures)

 Step 2.
 Decide how many points you want to purchase

 On this page, you’ll need to decide the number of points you’d like to buy using the drop-down menu.
 If there’s a promotion, you’ll see the offer here.
+As of publishing there were no Marriott buy points promotions.

 Select the number of points you’d like to buy and move to the next step.